Generating persistent-current superpositions in Bose-Einstein condensates using dynamic optical potentials: Numerical model

 \section{Numerical model}

 Our simulations require the numerical integration of the 2D Gross-Pitaevski equation on the $x-y$ plane:

 The mean-field constant is $g_{2D}=(N\sqrt{8\pi} \hbar^2 a_s) / (M a_z)$, where $N$ is the number of atoms in the condensate, $a_s$ and $M$ are the scattering length and the atomic mass respectively, and $a_z = \sqrt{\hbar/(M \omega_z)}$ is the harmonic oscillator length along the transversal $z$ direction \cite{Pitaevski_Stringari_Book}.
 The physical constants are those of $^{87}\textrm{Rb}$, which offers relatively weak repulsive self-interactions.
 We focus on regimes of fairly small atom numbers, namely $N=10^3$ and $N=10^4$.
-We also consider the non-interacting case by putting $g_{2D}=0$.
+As a benchmark, to help with the interpretation of the results in presence of self-interactions, we also consider the non-interacting case by putting $g_{2D}=0$.

 Our ring trap has a radius of $r_0$ = 50 $\mu\text{m}$, with the radial confinement given by the potential: